-If you did not participate in the online selection process and want to continue living on-campus in the fall, please contact the Housing Office (603-862-2120) as soon as possible so we can assist you with your fall housing assignment on campus.
+If you did not participate in the online selection process and want to continue living on-campus in the fall, please fill out an application here to enter the waitlist.

 Residence Hall Housing Sign-Up